 - Select the Manipulate menu item

+The received displayed functions for this

 - The menu displays functions for trimming, editing, and deleting contours.

 - Select the Modify menu item

 - Select the Contour element menu item

 - Select the contour element to be edited

 - Present the selected contour element for editing

 - Make the changes

 - Load the changes

 - The contour or the possible solutions are displayed for inspection.
 Changes in form elements and unresolved elements are loaded immediately (original contour in yellow, changed contour in red for comparison).